Create, update, and delete KS via API

 -d '{ "split_strategy": "<one of NONE, LINES_QUANTITY, TOKENS_QUANTITY, CHARACTERS_QUANTITY, SYNTACTIC>", "split_quantity": 500, "split_overlap": 50 }'

-Split Strategy is valid based on the Knowledge Source type:
+Use split Strategy to divide the Knowledge Objects (KOs) based on the Knowledge Source type:

 - API: NONE, ENDPOINT.